These Are The Forgotten Child Brides Of Bangladesh

-In Bangladesh, two thirds of girls are married before they turn 18.
+In Bangladesh, more than half of girls are married before they turn 18.

 For many, the forced wedding renders their life effectively over.

-Note: Correction: A previous version of this story cited 2013 statistics on marriage of girls under 18 in Bangladesh, and has since been updated with 2015 statistics.
-Correction: A previous version of this story cited 2013 statistics on marriage of girls under 18 in Bangladesh, and has since been updated with 2015 statistics.